 Clermont c.
 1735

-The original Clermont home was built by Colonial William Wilson.
+The original Clermont home was built by Colonel William Wilson.
 It was one of only two 18th century brick homes in Craven County, the other being the Bellair plantation.
 The Clermont house was probably two-and-a-half stories and overlooked the Trent River.
 After Wilson’s death, the house eventually descended to his grandson, Richard Dobbs Spaight Sr., an American Founding Father and North Carolina’s eighth governor.
 He is also well known from the notorious Stanly – Spaight Duel, where he was hit with a bullet that led to his death.